OpenReplay Administration

 Section titled Increase service capacityIt’s possible to increase the capacity of any service by overriding the default cpu/memory allocation values.
 These latter are determined during the setup process based on your instance capacity and should fit the needs of most installations.

-If you have a high volume and a big fat machine, simply edit the /var/lib/openreplay/vars.yaml
+If you have a high volume and a big fat machine, simply run openreplay -e

 file and override the service’s resources.
 In the below example, we do it for the http